tshmce/CNN-project/README.md

 ## Prediction & Visualisation Workflow
 1. From the dashboard, open the **Prediction Workspace** and pick your trained checkpoints directory.
 2. Upload one or more images.
 The pipeline automatically mirrors the training preprocessing steps.
 3. Predictions from each model appear in a comparison table along with confidence scores.
+The app loads the latest checkpoint for each supported model and evaluates it on the validation split of your selected dataset.
 4. Visualisation tabs display:
    - Confusion matrix (aggregated over the current session)
    - Probability histogram with calibration curve overlay